 £9.50 per child, £10.50 per adult.
 During both January and September 2019 they were offering free child tickets with each adult ticket.

 Address – Claydon Road, Hogshaw.
 MK18 3LA.
 Sat Nav can send you a bit wrong so either follow the brown signs or check out the step by step directions on their website

 Several on-site.
 Some of the ones in the fields are only open in the summer.

 Picnics allowed in certain areas.
 Cafe on-site.
 We’ve eaten there several times and mostly it’s been OK.

 OUr Green Dragon Eco Farm Review

-4.5 – It’s my favourite open farm, particularly in our local area.
+4.5 / 5 – It’s my favourite open farm, particularly in our local area.
+When you balance the cost vs facilities against somewhere like Mead Open Farm I think it compares well.
 The only other one that beats it is The Big Sheep in Devon but that’s a bit far for a day trip, even for me!